Eschatologue/CM_wiki/docs/class/magus/index.md

 - They count as Magical Weapons, Shields, or sets of Armour.
 - You can use your Intelligence, in place of Dexterity, when calculating Armour Class in this Light and Medium armour, so long as you do not already add it to your Armour Class.
-- As a Bonus Action, you can shunt or summon any number of objects of your choice from within your Arcane Armoury, instantly equipping, donning, or doffing those items.
+- As a **:rsc-b: Bonus Action**{ .rsc }, you can shunt or summon any number of objects of your choice from within your Arcane Armoury, instantly equipping, donning, or doffing those items.

 Your Arcane Armoury can hold a total number of objects equal to 1 + your Intelligence modifier (a minimum of 1) at one time, but one of those objects must always be a weapon.
 If you perform this ritual on another object while the Armoury is at its maximum, one object of your choice is removed.